MennaDeyaa/ToDoList_Project/README.md

 3-Delete a Task:
 You can delete a task at any time, whether it's completed (checked) or not.
 Click on the Delete button next to the task to remove it from the list.

+Note: i made it by Javascript, CSS and HTML.